strangedev/salt-data/README.md

-# saltstack-data-examples
+# salt-data

-Example data for use with [saltstack-states](https://github.com/strangedev/saltstack-states).
+Example data for use with [salt-states](https://github.com/strangedev/salt-states).

 The data contained in this repository is a template for what data is required by `saltstack_sates`.
 When setting up salstack on your environment, you should provide your own data.